“How To” Waterproofing a Post-Surgical Wound

 Surgeons, physicians, physical therapists and athletic trainers traditionally hesitate to send athletes into aquatic environments immediately after surgery due to the fear of wounds getting infected.
 However, according to a meta-analysis published in the Archives of Physical Medicine and Rehabilitation in 2013, early aquatic therapy can be integral to getting athletes back on their feet.
 Aquatic therapy can increase future range of motion, decrease the chance that there will be scar tissue development and reduce the risk of patients becoming frustrated with their therapy sessions.

-In a recent video, Randy Cohen, ATC, Associate Athletic Director for Medical Services at the University of Arizona, demonstrated how to securely cover a post-surgical wound before getting in the water.
+In a recent video, Randy Cohen, ATC, former Associate Athletic Director for Medical Services at the University of Arizona, demonstrated how to securely cover a post-surgical wound before getting in the water.
 He is recommended by physicians for his quality of waterproofing and his diversity of treating athletes after joint surgery, spine injuries and knee replacements.
 Randy is able to begin rehabilitation earlier by doing general stretches and exercises in the water such as:

 - Forward flexion